Asia

 The sun set over the Wake Rum desert.
 What to see in the Wadi Rum with Kids

-Watching the sun set over the desert rivals the sunset over the ocean.
+Watching the sunset over the desert rivals the sunset over the ocean.
 Photo Credit: Catherine Parker

-See the Sun Set over the Wadi Rum
+See the Sunset over the Wadi Rum

-Skidding down the backside of the sand dune we drive to an overlook.
-After climbing out of the back of the 4×4, I sit in the sand.
-The desert turns an amber gold as the sky flares in colors of tangerine and aubergine.
-Then silently darkening to indigo before the tiny sparkling lights of the night sky dazzle all.
+What happened next drew out the artist in me.
+The desert light turned an amber gold as the sky flared in colors of tangerine and aubergine.
+Then, silently, the sky started to darken to indigo before the tiny sparkling lights of the night sky dazzled me.

 Zarb, Arabian BBQ.
 What to see in the Wadi Rum with Kids